ricolantern/pipo3-research/README.md

 - [Ghidra notes](https://github.com/ricolantern/pipo3-research/blob/main/docs/GhidraNotes.md)
 ## Task List
 Points of interest I plan to go over, in order.
-- [ ] (CURRENT FOCUS) Fully reverse the .i3d file format, opening the doors to full control over the game's 3D assets.
+- [ ] (CURRENT FOCUS) Fully reverse and document the .i3d file format, opening the doors to full control over the game's 3D assets.
    - [ ] Ape Escape 3 uses a generalized .i3d format, but other games made in the same engine around that timeframe split it up into .i3r (rig), i3m (motion), i3c (collision).
 Why is AE3 the odd one out?
 Is this a bug in the BMS script?
 Debug the BMS script since there seem to be other issues with it too.
    - [ ] Create basic model viewer UI.
    - [ ] Write foundations for i3d importer; focus on camera functionality for debugging the i3d output.